 Once you have an SR22

 Once you regain driving privileges and your SR22 is in place, it’s important to keep a clean driving record.
-If your SR22 approved auto insurance policy is canceled, lapses or expires, your auto insurance company is required to notify the authorities in your state.
+If your SR22 auto insurance policy is cancelled, lapses or expires, your auto insurance company is required to notify the authorities in your state.
 (They do this by issuing an SR26 form, which certifies the cancellation of the policy.)
 At that point, your license could be suspended again or the state may take other serious actions that will limit your ability to drive.

 What should you do if you currently have an SR22 filed in one state but you’re moving to another state?
 Contact your insurance company as soon as possible.
-You will need to maintain the SR22 requirements for the state where you originally filed the SR22 form and you will need to make sure that your auto insurance policy also meets the legal minimum liability requirements of your new state.
+You will need to maintain the SR22 requirements for the state where you originally filed the SR22 form and make sure that your auto insurance policy also meets the legal minimum liability requirements of your new state.
 Your car insurance company can help you take care of this!

 What if I let my SR22 certified insurance cancel or lapse?

 Your SR22 will stay valid for as long as you keep your insurance policy in force and until you no longer have the certificate on file.
-If your SR22 policy cancels, lapses or expires while you are still required to carry an SR22, your insurance company is required to notify the authorities in your state.
+Like we mentioned before: If your SR22 policy cancels, lapses or expires while you are still required to carry an SR22, your insurance company is required to notify the authorities in your state.
 Failure to maintain your insurance coverage could cause you to lose your driving privileges again and your state may take other actions against you.
 It's best to keep the SR22 for the entire mandated period of time.

 Get the SR22 support you need

-State laws regarding SR22 can be complicated.
-That's why it's so important to get reliable information and support from licensed insurance agents at reputable SR22 insurance companies can help you avoid the possible loss of your driving privileges.
-Plus, they will be able to help you find an approved cheap SR22 insurance policy.
+State laws regarding SR22 car insurance requirements can be complicated.
+That's why it's so important to get reliable information and support from licensed insurance agents at reputable SR22 insurance companies.
+Doing so can help you avoid the possible loss of your driving privileges.
+Plus, experienced agents will be able to help you find an approved cheap SR22 insurance policy.